genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/04_training-content-day4.md

 #### Update the Event Handlers to use auditing

-Now you must update the **alpha-eventhandler.kts** in order to pass the `entityDb` object into the updated methods of the state machine, as the **syncMultiEntityReadWriteGenericSupport** parameter.
+Now you must update the **alpha-eventhandler.kts** in order to pass the `entityDb` object into the updated methods of the State Machine, as the `syncMultiEntityReadWriteGenericSupport` parameter.
 This should resemble the example below:

 ```kotlin {12,19,26,35}
     eventHandler<Trade>(name = "TRADE_INSERT", transactional = true) {